gilbertek/dotfiles/README.md

 # Dotfiles

-System settings, always a WIP.
+System settings and tools I use everyday, always a WIP.